Pierre Kalulu: International career

-In addition to his French citizenship, Kalulu also holds the citizenship of the Democratic Republic of the Congo.
 Since June 2018, he has played through the various national junior teams of France, taking part in the 2019 UEFA European Under-19 Championship.

+Kalulu made his senior France debut on 5 June 2025 against Spain in the UEFA Nations League, at MHPArena in Stuttgart.

 Personal life

-Kalulu is the younger brother of footballers Aldo Kalulu and Gédéon Kalulu and is of Rwandan and Congolese descent.
+Pierre Kalulu is the younger brother of footballers Aldo Kalulu and Gédéon Kalulu.
+He is the older brother of Joseph Kalulu.